Hiking in the Catawba Basin

 - Moses Cone State Park - This former estate has a variety trails, many of which are former carriage paths that are suitable for hiking, mountain biking or horseback riding.

-- South Mountain State Park - This park is closer to Charlotte than Linville Gorge or Wilson Creek, but provides a decent network of trails for a 2-day hike.
+- South Mountain State Park - This park is closer to Charlotte than Linville Gorge or Wilson Creek, but provides a decent network of trails for anything from a short day hike to a 2-day hike.
 There are also some beautiful waterfalls, or at least cascades.
 From the peaks, it is possible to view the Charlotte skyline.

 - Wilson Creek and Lost Cove area of Upper Wilson Creek - This area has an excellent network of trails that is suitable for multi-day hikes or day hikes.
 There are numerous waterfalls on the creeks that feed Wilson Creek.
 For more information on how to get to the waterfalls, click here.